Getting Started

 It’s late, late Fall of 2023 and I was hoping to get the floor done before it got too cold to work.
 The sill plate and outer band are made from individual block-length pieces joined together with metal plates and J-bolted to the foundation.
 The joists are 2′ X 8″ lumber and the sub-floor is AdvanTech sheeting.
 This as far as I progressed before the snow came, so everything ended up tarped over until Spring.

 It’s Spring 2024 and the floor is finally done.
-The wall plate was in the process of being put down, and one final row of block has been added to the pier base, bringing it up to its final height.
-Also, the open cutout in the floor is for steps.
+The wall plate is in the process of being put down, and one final row of block has been added to the pier base, bringing it up to its final height.
+The open cutout in the floor is for steps.

-The wall studs had to be tweaked to ensure the building is as round as possible, and then 1/4″ exterior grade plywood was installed.
+Some of the 2″X6″ wall studs had to be tweaked to ensure the building was as round as possible, and then 1/4″ exterior grade plywood was installed.
 Also in the picture, a concrete pad was poured in the entry way and the door was framed with pressure treated lumber.
 The ring on top was installed according to the Ash manual, being leveled with shims and bolted to the top of the wall with 1/2″ carriage bolts.

 The metal siding was leftover pieces from the roof of the log home we built in 2018, and sold before moving here.
 It got kicked around for about five years, so it has its share of scratches, but it saved me money.

-It’s now time for the plastic vapor barrier covered with gravel to come back and haunt me.
-It was a very hot summer, with temps hitting a hundred on a regular basis.
-My Australian Shepard liked to lay under the floor on those hot days, while I sweated away up above.
+The plastic vapor barrier covered with gravel has now come back to haunt me.
+It was a very hot summer, with temps hitting a hundred on a regular basis, and my Australian Shepard liked to lay under the floor on those hot days, while I was sweating away up above.
 Unbeknownst to me, he dug up the gravel, and the plastic barrier, in multiple spots while making himself comfortable.
-So I had to rake out the gravel, trim up and repair the vapor barrier, and lay in more cut up cattle panel for rebar so I could pour a concrete floor.
-Not an easy task now that the wooden floor is installed.
-I had to cut open the floor as well, but it’s finally done.
-This is what I should have done from the start.
+So I finally admitted I should have poured a concrete floor and set about fixing it.
+I had to rake out the gravel, trim up and repair the vapor barrier, and lay in more cut up cattle panel for rebar , before then pour a concrete floor.
+Not an easy task at all now that the wooden floor was installed.
+I also cut an access hole in the floor to make getting in there easier as well.
+I should have poured concrete from the very start, but was trying to save money.

 Constructing the Dome

 The dome rotates on twenty-three garage door rollers.
-These are 3″ polypropylene commercial rollers with sealed bearings and stainless steel shafts.
-The wheel mounts are galvanized, but had sat in a box for at least twenty years, so were heavily oxidized.
-Before installing them they were cleaned and coated with cold galvanizing compound.
-Under each mount is a 1/4″ thick neoprene rubber pad.
+I can’t remember now why twenty-three, but that may have been how many mounts were in the box.
+The rollers I’m using are 3″ polypropylene commercial rollers with sealed bearings and stainless steel shafts.
+The wheel mounts are galvanized and came with the dome, but had sat in a box for probably twenty years, and were heavily oxidized.
+Before installing them, they were cleaned and coated with cold galvanizing compound.
+Also, under each mount is a 1/4″ thick neoprene rubber pad.
 After test fitting, the mounting holes were drilled through the base ring for 1/4″ bolts.

-A lot of hardware was missing, and what was there was mostly corroded, so new stainless steel hardware was ordered.
-I’ve ordered over 600 screws and bolts, plus nuts and various types of washers.
+A lot of the dome’s hardware was missing, and what was there was mostly corroded, so I ordered all new stainless steel hardware.
+So far I’ve ordered over 600 screws and bolts, plus nuts and various types of washers.
+I’ll order more later as I need it.

-The dome base consists of six segments.
-The base ring had been previously assembled and drilled for bolts, but none of them were marked, so I had to sort them out by matching up mating bolt holes.
-Five of the six will slide right onto the rollers, but for the last piece I had to remove and mount the wheel track first, then slip on the segment from above and bolt it back together.
-The braces, gear track, and wheel track for each segment were already installed when I bought the dome, but I replaced all the old hardware with stainless steel.
+The dome’s base consists of six segments.
+This base ring had been previously assembled and drilled for bolts, but none of the segments were marked, so I had to sort them out by matching up bolt hole patterns.
+Five of the six slid right onto the rollers, but for the last piece I had to remove and mount the wheel track first, then slip the segment in from above and bolt it back together.
+The braces, gear track, and wheel track for each segment were already installed when I bought the dome, but I replaced all the old hardware with new stainless steel.

-This is a day I had long waited for; actually assembling the dome panels.
+This is a day I had long awaited, actually assembling the dome panels.
 On the first day of panel assembly, we (my wife helped) only managed to get 8 panels mounted because of all the prep work.
-A Lancaster dome has a ring in the top to tie all the panels together, and it has to be supported until a sufficient number of panels are added to make it self-supporting.
-The only hurry here is to get all the panels on before any windy days come along.
+A Lancaster dome has a steel ring in the top to tie all the panels together, and it has to be supported until a sufficient number of panels are added to make it self-supporting.
+That’s why all the wooden blocks are stacked on the ten-foot step ladder.
+The only hurry here is to get all the panels installed before any windy days come along.

 We hoped to finish installing panels on the second day, but didn’t quite get there.
 We’re getting faster as we go though, at this point we have 21 panels on.

-The third day and all the panels are on.
-The two “missing” panels in the photo is where the shutter opening will be cut out.
+The third day and all the panels are in place.
+The remaining gap in the panels is where the shutter opening will be cut out.
 The ring in the top will also get cut out.
+This dome is a lot more hands on than a pre-cut, pre-drilled kit.

 Finishing the Interior and Pier